angeal185/sicarii/README.md

 documentation tbc
 ## compression

-sicarii has built in support for both gzip and brotli compression.
+sicarii has built in support for gzip, brotli and deflate compression.

 * automatic compression can be enabled/disabled individually for your render/static/upload/download/cache data.